 Chita, Zabaikalsky region, Russia

-License holder of the Staroverinskaya license area.
+License holder, alluvial gold producer at the Staroverinskaya license area.

 60% owned by AUR AB